SheetKey/LearnRhine/README.md

 ## A quit clock

 Now that we know our clock works, lets use a select clock to quit our program.
+This code is fairly straight forward since very little has changed from the original section introducing `SelectClock`.
+The code is contained in "game/SDLClock/SDLQuitClock".

+For the select clock function that determins when the clock ticks I have used an adjusted version of the case statement from `eventIsKey`.
+I have added the case that the `eventPayload` is and `SDL.QuitEvent`.
+If you try to close the window via your window manager without this case, nothing will happen.
+Adding this case will determine the behavior of the program when closed externally, such as with a window manger command, in my case "Mod+Shift+c".